Chizzy/pizzabot/Readme.md

 ### Pizzbot App

-For Development, you can also use the following command **npm run ./pizzabot-dev "StringInput"** to run nodemon in the background.
+For Development, you can also use the following command **npm run start-dev "StringInput"** to run nodemon in the background.
 This package allows you to monitor changes in this application and automatically restart the server.
 This command should be used in development mode.

 ### Express Server
 To start the express server for development, you can ran the following command **npm run start-server-dev**